Noaaan/MythicMetals/PATCHNOTES.md

 Increased Banglum vein sizes.
 Increased Midas Gold drops, which is improved when lucky.
 Nether Banglum Ores explode less frequently when Silk Touch + Efficiency/Fortune is used.
+Nether Banglum Chunk drops happen more frequently when lucky.

 ## Fixes
 Fixed an issue where Natural Armor Enchants would not apply correctly.